Stolt-Nielsen: 2010s

 In the aftermath of Hurricane Isaac, it was discovered that Stolthaven LLC's terminal in Braithwaite, Louisiana (near New Orleans) terminal leaked thousands of gallons of hazardous material.
 In addition there were several railroad tankers that were full of hazardous material and left at the plant for the duration of the hurricane.
 Many of the rail cars were overturned and potentially leaked hazardous material.
 On 11 September 2012 Stolthaven reported to the Louisiana Department of Environmental Quality that it had potentially leaked 97.3 gallons of benzene, 177,568 gallons of diethylethanolamine, 97.3 gallons of naphthalene, and large amounts of various other hazardous chemicals.
 The LDEQ immediately launched an investigation to determine the amount of chemicals spilled and to assess the hurricane preparedness of the Braithwaite terminal.
 The LDEQ fined Stolthaven LLC twice, once for a false reporting of a chemical spill, and second for a lack of preparation for the hurricane.

 In May 2014, the company made a partnership with the Dutch multinational commodity trading company, Trafigura to develop a new bitumen terminal in the UK.
 It was announced that the companies have plans to begin operations at the import center from mid-2015 at Stolthaven Terminals’ Dagenham site, east of London.
 The Dutch trading company are proposing to invest at least £15m over ten years.

 In June 2015, Stolt-Nielsen and Golar LNG announced a joint venture to pursue production and distribution opportunities.
 The firm also made a strategic investment in the Golar, acquiring a 2.3 percent stake.

 In November 2016, Stolt-Nielsen announced the completion of the acquisition of the chemical tanker operations of Jo Tankers consisting of 13 chemical tankers and a 50% share in a joint venture with eight chemical tanker newbuildings, representing an enterprise value of $575.0 million.

 Operations

 Headquarters

-Stolt-Nielsen Limited is registered in Rotterdam.
-Corporate services are provided from Rotterdam.
-The parcel tanker and terminal businesses are managed from Rotterdam, and the tank container business is managed from Houston.
-The aquaculture business is in Spain.
+Stolt-Nielsen Limited is registered in Bermuda.
+Corporate services are provided from Rotterdam and London.
+The parcel tanker, terminal and tank container businesses are managed from Rotterdam, and the aquaculture business is in Spain.

 Stolt tankers

-The company first started with a single charter tanker, and today the Stolt Tankers division is one of the world's largest parcel tanker companies with a fleet of more than 150 deep-sea, coastal and inland tankers.
+The company first started with a single charter tanker, and today the Stolt Tankers division is the world's largest parcel tanker company with a fleet of more than 160 deep-sea, coastal and inland tankers.